cariad/nvalues/README.md

 ## The `Volume` class

-The `Volume` class represents a strongly-typed _n_-dimensional volume of values.
+The [`Volume` class](https://nvalues.dev/volume) represents a strongly-typed _n_-dimensional volume of values.

 ### Construction

-The `Volume` class requires two generic types:
+You must pass two generic types on construction:

 1. Tuple of any number of key types
 2. Value type